Restor-Foundation/tcd/docs/introduction.md

 Detecting individual species (or family) is another exciting prospect, but this is also quite challenging to do with RGB imagery alone.

 Within the context of restoration, it is debatable whether "counting trees" is really necessary to assess the progress of a project.
 In some monitoring protocols, like [Pacto](https://bioone.org/journals/tropical-conservation-science/volume-10/issue-1/1940082917697265/Protocol-for-Monitoring-Tropical-Forest-Restoration--Perspectives-From-the/10.1177/1940082917697265.full), a coverage threshold is the main metric for establishing whether a project is successful (Pacto uses 70% as an initial target in Brazil).
 The best monitoring protocols combine lots of different metrics to assess the health of an ecosystem and trees are just one component.
+There are compelling arguments that monitoring protocols should be tailored for every site - that is, a protocol that is used in one location might not be sutiable for use in another[^1].

 ## Compared to LIDAR and photogrammetry